danfuzz/samizdat/README.md

   code to be linked and run with an associated library (details TBD).

-  Written in *Samizdat Layer N* (for the ultimate value of `N`).
+  Written in *Samizdat*.

 * ?

-* `samizdat-0.sam` &mdash; Samizdat Layer 0 interpreter.
+* `samizdat-0.sam` &mdash; *Samizdat Layer 0* interpreter.

-  This is a maximally-reifying implementation of Samizdat Layer 0, meant to be both an "executable specification" for Samizdat Layer 0 (to help enable the implementation of Samizdat Layer 0 in even yet other languages), as well as an implementation that can be relied upon for further iterative development of the other layers of the language implementation.
+  This is a maximally-reifying implementation of *Samizdat Layer 0*, meant to be both an "executable specification" for *Samizdat Layer 0* (to help enable the implementation of *Samizdat Layer 0* in even yet other languages), as well as an implementation that can be relied upon for further iterative development of the other layers of the language implementation.

   Written in Samizdat.